William-Larsson/combat-covid-on-campus/GIT-CHEAT-SHEET.md

 > git commit -m "An example commit message"

 ## Pushing your changes to GitHub
-Begin by switching branch to the *main* branch
+Begin by switching from the branch you want to push to the *main* branch
 > git checkout main

-Do a pull to make sure that main hasn't changed since your last pull
+Do a pull to make sure that *main* hasn't changed since your last pull
 > git pull

-If there is a conflict happening after doing the pull, then read section **Merge changes from main to your branch**.
+If *main* has changed since your last the pull, then read section **Merge changes from main to your branch**.
 Return here afterwards.

+Return to your branch so the changes can be pushed
+> git checkout \<branch-name\>

-Now. you should be able to simply run:
+Now you should be able to simply run:
 > git push --set-upstream origin \<branch-name\>

-to push this change to GitHub.
+to push this update to GitHub.
 This is still not a part of the *main* branch, so you will need to create a *Pull-request*.

 ## Merge changes from main to your branch
-A conflict has happened, which means that the some lines of code has been changed in *main* since your last pull, and you have made changes to those same lines too.
+*Main* has changes and tehre are possible conflicts.
+This means that the some lines of code may have been changed in *main* since your last pull, and you have made changes to those same lines too.

+Begin merging by checkout to your branch
+> git checkout \<branch-name\>

+Now, merge your branch with *main* by executing
+> git merge main

-You need to resolve all the conflicts.
+Git may be able to auto-merge the changes if there are no conflicts.
+If not, you need to resolve all the conflicts manually.
 This process can be different in different tools/editors.

 When the conflicts are resolved, let's
 > git status

 The returned prompt should say that you have unmerged paths.
-This is ok, you have already solved this, so now you should commit that solution.
+This is ok, you have already solved this issue, so now you should commit that solution.
 > git add .

 > git commit